AbhishekPuranam/task-checker/.github/chatmodes/project.chatmode.md

 - [ ] Deployed with docker-compose
 - [ ] Verified services are running
 - [ ] Checked logs in OpenSearch
+- [ ] test the code for UI use Playwright MCP